Alternative versions of Captain America: Last Avengers Story

 The two-issue limited series The Last Avengers Story (November–December 1995) tells of a possible alternative future for Captain America and the Avengers.
 Appalled with the American government after the "Villain Massacre", Captain America leaves his life as a superhero and runs for president.
 His presidency is a large success, but he is shot and seemingly killed in his third term, causing the other heroes to lose faith.
-However, Cap is not dead, but placed in suspended animation in a secret location until the technology to heal him can be developed.
+Captain America is placed in suspended animation in a secret location until the technology to heal him can be developed.
 Using a sophisticated series of computer monitors, Captain America watches his friends win their final battle and records it for historical purposes.